DEABELLO/radar/README.md

 # radar
-radar project for school and using arduino uno micro controller and ultra sonic sensor for Arduino IDE:
+radar project for school and college using arduino uno micro controller and ultra sonic sensor for Arduino IDE:
 #include <Servo.h>